Column01/AI-Function-Agent/README.md

 ### Memory

 The model is equipped with tooling to remember text for you, and recall it based on a query.
 Due to the simplistic nature of the models, anything you ask it to remember or recall should be relatively explicit.
-If you said "remember I like apples" it would probably choose to remember, literally, "I like apples".
-This is a limitation of the model's understanding of roles
+If you said "remember I like apples" it could choose to remember, literally, "I like apples".

 Here is an example asking it to remember my apple preference. **Notice how I was explicit with what I wanted it to remember**